 Clinical Program Grievance Policies & Procedures

-Unfortunately, conflicts between students and faculty or with other students will occur and the following policies and procedures are provided in an effort to achieve the best solution to the conflict.
+Unfortunately, conflicts between students and faculty or with other students will occur, and the following policies and procedures are provided in an effort to achieve the best solution.
 The first step in addressing these conflicts is for the student to consult with their academic advisor.
 If this option is not feasible (e.g. the conflict is with the advisor) or the conflict is not resolved to their satisfaction, then the issue should be brought to the attention of the Director of Clinical Training.
 If in the unlikely event that an effective solution is not achieved at this level, then the student has the option of consulting with the Department’s Vice Chair for Graduate Studies.
-Students also have the option of seeking assistance from the Department's Ombudsman or from Graduate Division.
-However, it is expected that all such conflicts are to be addressed first within the program, then within the department, before seeking a resolution outside of the department.
+Students also have the option of seeking assistance from the campus Office of Ombuds Services and the Office of the Dean of Students.
+It is expected that all such conflicts are to be addressed first within the program, then within the Department, before seeking a resolution outside of the department.

 More Clinical Psychology Information

-- For a list of Required Courses please see Section 12 of the Psychology Handbook
+- For a list of Required Courses please see the Psychology Handbook

 - Psychology Clinic